suncoast-devs/handbook/lessons/setup-windows/reading/chrome.md

+---
-# Chrome
+title: Chrome
+---

 We recommend using [Google Chrome](https://www.google.com/chrome/) during this course.

 We are going to be using Chrome's `Development Tools` feature extensively when developing front end applications.
 Even if you do not use Chrome for your web browsing experience, having all of your fellow students on the same development tools will help.

 ## Installation (via Scoop)